Stikeez14/OS/README.md

 # Project Testing

 * I tested my implementation on my  `Fedora`  operating system.
 The only problem I encountered when I tested the algorrithm was when I monitored the same directory more than once (because the processes are running in parallel I encountered a problem with the comparation of snapshots).
-* For testing the analysis of corrputed files, I used two  `.txt`  files,  `test_corrupted_keywords`  and  `test_corrupted_nonascii` .
+* For testing the analysis of corruuted files, I used two  `.txt`  files,  `test_corrupted_keywords`  and  `test_corrupted_nonascii` .
 In the monitored directories I created files and copied the text from one of the .txt files in them.
 Then with  `chmod 000`  I removed all the access rights.

 # Additional Project Information